csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 * customized the application layout to our (well, mine) needs

-* we decoupled our application from eXist-db’s *shared-resources*
+* decoupled our application from eXist-db’s *shared-resources*

 * created a custom variable in **controller.xql** to address our new **resources** directory

-* we adapted our application’s base template *tamplates/page.html* in a way that it now reflects all our changes.
+* adapted our application’s base template *tamplates/page.html* in a way that it now reflects all our changes.

 ## Upcoming steps

-In the [third part](../part-3-table-of-content) of this tutorial we will upload the XML/TEI files in our database and write our first XQuery function which will generate a very basic table of contents from the uploaded XML/TEI documents.
+In the [third part](../part-3-table-of-content) of this tutorial we will upload the XML/TEI files into our database and write our first XQuery function which will generate a very basic table of contents from the uploaded XML/TEI documents.
 To present this table of contents to the users of our web app, we will also learn how to integrate XQuery functions in HTML code.

 ---

 <b id="f1">1</b>
-Usually the pages directory was meant to store all HTML-Documents except the index.html which serves as starting page of the application.
+Usually the pages directory was meant to store all HTML documents except the index.html which serves as starting page of the application.
 I kept index.html in the root directory to not break the application’s default URL redirecting/rewriting logic meaning when you enter [http://localhost:8080/exist/apps/thun-demo](http://localhost:8080/exist/apps/thun-demo), you will be automatically redirected to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html).
-Unfortunately this separation of HTML Documents lead to difficulties concerning resolving relevant links which made some extra coding necessary.
-But thanks to the comments of [Stefan Probst](http://dk-sciences-contexts.univie.ac.at/people/fellows/stefan-probst/) such a separation is not needed any more.[↩](#a1)
+Unfortunately this separation of HTML documents leads to difficulties concerning resolving relevant links which made some extra coding necessary.
+But thanks to the comments of [Stefan Probst](http://dk-sciences-contexts.univie.ac.at/people/fellows/stefan-probst/), such a separation is not needed any more.[↩](#a1)